amankapoor/wordpress-css-optimization/README.md

 The plugin provides in a complete solution for CSS code optimization, CSS delivery optimization (async CSS loading) and Critical CSS management.

+The plugin provides the option to minify CSS code using multiple CSS minifiers including [CSSMin](https://github.com/natxet/CssMin) (PHP), Yahoo's [YUI Compressor PHP Port](https://github.com/tubalmartin/YUI-CSS-compressor-PHP-port), a fast regular expression based CSS minifier and the option to use a custom minifier using a WordPress filter that enables to use any solution, including a Amazon Lambda or Google Cloud function with Node.js based CSS optimization software.

 The plugin provides many unique innovations including conditional Critical CSS, timed CSS loading and/or rendering based on `requestAnimationFrame` with frame target, `requestIdleCallback`, element scrolled into view or a Media Query.

 The plugin enables to render and unrender stylesheets based on a Media Query or element scrolled in and out of viewport enabling to optimize the CSS for individual devices (e.g. save +100kb of CSS on mobile devices).
 The plugin makes it possible to enable and disable stylesheets based on the viewport orientation change or element scrolled in or out of view event, making it possible (and easy to manage) to dynamically redesign a website based on events.